 In February, Columbia University’s law school hosted a webinar on the timely topic, The Future of Chinese Listed Companies on U.S. Exchanges.
 Panel experts discussed the current state of affairs, ideas for overcoming roadblocks, and potential future scenarios.
 We were fortunate to join this event.
 Our summary notes from the webinar are below.

-Note: Columbia University is the alma mater of TPG president, Brandi Piacente.
+Note: Columbia University is the alma mater of TPG founder and president, Brandi Piacente.

 Webinar Summary Notes – The Future of Chinese Listed Companies on U.S. Exchanges